kush018/kushalcord/README.md

 say <something> - make the bot say something and delete the command so that it looks like the bot said it out of its own free will

 bj <amount> - gamble your money away in a game of blackjack

+invite - get the link to invite this bot to other servers :)

+github - get the link the the github repository containing the code for this bot
 ```

 ## Updating the bot